Freeport-McMoRan Inc. research snapshot

 Valuation and margin of safety

-At $59.33, FCX already prices in a constructive copper environment and stronger earnings than FY2025 free cash flow alone would justify.
-Margin of safety improves if the stock resets toward support while copper fundamentals remain intact, or if FCX proves that Grasberg and U.S. growth can lift cash flow without excessive capex.
+At $62.63, FCX trades near 30.70x TTM EPS and 51.10x TTM free cash flow per share, which prices in a constructive copper environment and the improving Grasberg outlook.
+Margin of safety improves if the stock resets toward support while copper fundamentals remain intact, or if FCX proves that Grasberg and U.S. growth can lift cash flow toward the forward earnings path without excessive capex.

 Source-backed data